VaibhavKatariya/30DaysOfJavaScript/README.md

 ## 📅 Challenge Overview

 In this repository, I will upload a new JavaScript project every day for 30 consecutive days to enhance my understanding of JavaScript fundamentals.
-Although I had a small break between **3rd to 5th October**, I'm restarting the streak from **6th October** and will continue building.
+Although I had a small break between **3rd to 5th October and 10th October**, I'm restarting the streak from **6th October** and will continue building.

 ## 🛠️ How It Works